 Keeping your grill clean is important if you want tasty food every time you use it.
 That’s why it’s important to choose a grill set that includes a stiff grill brush.
 Use it to clean the grill grate after every use to make sure that burned-on food won’t affect the grill’s performance or the taste of your next barbecued masterpiece.

 Grill sets vary in size from those with just a few basic pieces to sets that contain up to 24 pieces.
-In most cases, you’ll get better value for your money with more pieces, but you could find that some larger sets contain items you won’t necessarily use.
+In most cases, you’ll get a better bang for your buck with more pieces, but you could find that some larger sets contain items you won’t necessarily use.
 Look for a grill set that includes basic items like tongs, spatula, and barbecue fork, as well as any other tools that fit your grilling habits, such as skewers for kabobs or holders for corn on the cob.

 Many grill sets include a storage case or container, so you can keep your tools together and never worry about misplacing one.
 Some storage cases have convenient carrying handles, so it’s easy to take your set with you if you like to grill while camping or tailgating.

-Stainless Steel: The tools and accessories in most grill sets are made of stainless steel, including the tongs, barbecue forks, spatulas, skewers, corn holders, and grill brushes.
+Stainless Steel: The tools and accessories in most grill sets are made of stainless steel, including tongs, barbecue forks, spatulas, skewers, corn holders, and grill brushes.
 Heat-resistant stainless steel is durable and easy to clean.
 Some grill sets contain tools made entirely of stainless steel.